manimaran-portfolio/manimaran-portfolio.github.io/README.md

 DECEMBER 2015 - SEPTEMBER  2019
 - **Efficient Data Loading:** Implemented shell and Python scripts, leading to an impressive 80% reduction in data loading time for the big data team.
 - **Contribution to Citi-digitization Project:** Developed various tools and automation solutions using Python and shell scripting, contributing to the efficiency of the Citi-digitization project.
-- **Hands-on Big Data Experience:** Gained hands-on experience in the Hadoop ecosystem and Spark, optimizing the ETL process by 40% through effective performance tuning methods.
+- **Hands-on Big Data Experience:** Gained hands-on experience in the Hadoop ecosystem like Hive, HDFS, spark/pyspark tools, optimizing the big data ETL process by 40% through effective performance tuning methods.
 - **Regression Framework Development:** Engineered a robust regression framework leveraging Python, automating data validations across multiple project layers.
 This framework seamlessly handled up to 1 million records.
 - **Testing Proficiency:** Demonstrated expertise in testing by implementing comprehensive test coverage and unit tests using Python frameworks